 Outstanding and approved declarations may be found by going to 'My HR > Expenses'.
 At the bottom of this page you will find outstanding declarations under 'Open tasks', and processed declarations under 'My claims'.

 - When can I fill in the Optional Model of Employment conditions?

-In the first quarter of 2021 the Optional Model Employment conditions will become accessible in MyHR (AFAS).
+In the first quarter of the year the Optional Model Employment conditions will become accessible in MyHR (AFAS).
 Further information is to follow.

 - How are the travel expenses for the home-work commute processed in the Optional Model?

 Apart from the implementation of AFAS, we are currently experiencing coronavirus, which means we are working more at home.
 This means that for the time being it is not possible to process travel expenses in the Optional Model.
 Campus-wide information will follow as soon as we know more about the situation.

 - Can I change my selection model multiple times in a year?

 Yes, you can.
 HR will send out further information on this topic in the first quarter of the year.